 Aladdin Mediterranean Cuisine

 Beef shawarma and leg of lamb, hummus two ways, and falafel are among Aladdin Mediterranean Cuisine’s plentiful offerings.
 Have your pick of any entree – from fresh gyros to chicken kabobs – plus several different types of salads and sides including pomegranate eggplant, stuffed grape leaves, and kibbie, just to name a few.
 The atmosphere is sparse but cozy, with Mediterranean touches and artwork depicting the Greek isles on the walls.

 Japanese - Nippon

-Owned and operated by a Japanese family, Nippon Japanese Restaurant is as close to authentic Japanese food and atmosphere as you'll get in Houston.
+Owned and operated by a Japanese family, Nippon Japanese Restaurant is as close to authentic Japanese food and atmosphere as you’ll get in Houston.
 Try their renowned pork ramen, mixed with bamboo, seaweed, egg, bean sprouts, miso broth, perfectly cooked al dente noodles, and melt-in-your-mouth pork.
-Also order the red bean ice cream for dessert.
+For dessert, order the red bean ice cream.

-Originally opened by Kam Cheung in 1988, Kam's Fine Chinese Cuisine was sold to his head chef who has led the family business ever since.
-The restaurant is known for successfully balancing American and Chinese flavors that will satisfy taste buds looking for an authentically unauthentic Asian food experience.
+Opened by Kam Cheung in 1988, Kam’s Fine Chinese Cuisine is known for successfully balancing American and Chinese flavors that will satisfy taste buds looking for an authentically inauthentic Asian food experience.
 Especially popular are the Wonton soup and the homemade dumplings which are served with a spicy ginger soy sauce.